 Nearest Neighbor Queries.
+A final critical application is fast nearest neighbor queries.
 After construction and processing of a Voronoi diagram of point set P, we can answer nearest neighbor queries in $O(\log n)$ time.
 The easiest way to do this is to first construct vertical slabs that are delineated by the vertices in the Voronoi diagram.
 Sort these slabs by x-coordinate so that in logarithmic time, it is possible to find which slab a new point falls in.
 Next, sort the line segments that intersect each slab along y-coordinates, so that given the slab that a point falls in, in logarithmic time it is possible to find which cell of the Voronoi diagram that point falls in.
-Since the number of slabs and line segments are polynomial, lookups take logarithmic time.2
+Since the number of slabs and line segments are polynomial (See Theorem 2), lookups take logarithmic time.2